Authentication

 - In the pop-up, click Settings and later, click Access tokens

-- Insert a meaningful description for the new token in the input below Create token
+- Insert a meaningful description for the new token in the input below Create access token

 - Click Create.
 This will show a green box, with the token contents on it